rockerBOO/awesome-neovim/README.md

 - [chrisgrieser/nvim-kickstart-python](https://github.com/chrisgrieser/nvim-kickstart-python) - A launch point for your Neovim configuration for Python.
 - [mrcjkb/kickstart-nix.nvim](https://github.com/mrcjkb/kickstart-nix.nvim) - A simple [Nix flake](https://nixos.wiki/wiki/Flakes) template repo for Neovim derivations, with the goal of simplifying the migration from existing Neovim configurations.
 - [drybalka/clean.nvim](https://github.com/drybalka/clean.nvim) - Cleaning up the default key mappings and plugins and leaving only the bare essentials to build upon.
-- [StratOS-Linux/StratVIM](https://github.com/StratOS-Linux/StratVIM) - A full-fledged neovim distribution included by default in [StratOS](https://github.com/StratOS-Linux), an upcoming Arch-based Linux distro.
+- [StratOS-Linux/StratVIM](https://github.com/StratOS-Linux/StratVIM) - A full-fledged Neovim distribution included by default in [StratOS](https://github.com/StratOS-Linux), an upcoming Arch-based Linux distro.
 ## External

 These tools are used externally to Neovim to enhance the experience.